 In a time when Les Canadiens meant dynasty, the Inkerman Rockets of the 1940’s and 1950’s proved to be the area’s own local hockey dynasty.
 Kemptville quietly boasts its own humble Hockey Hall of Fame, known as Grahame’s Bakery.
 A place where the newcomer can visit and consume the stories of hockey history of past resident reconteurs Frank Boucher (NY Rangers Manager) and Ken Grahame… as easily as the warm apple turnovers.

-In 1973, the community began its passion for Junior hockey and the team took the year as its name – the “73’s”.
+Founded in 1969 as the Kemptville Comets, the community began its passion for Junior hockey.
+The team later changed it’s name in 1973, taking on the year as its name – the “73’s”.
 The team became very successful, including the famous 38-0-4 undefeated season in 1996-97.

 Come visit Kemptville… just a slapshot away from our Parliament Buildings or the St. Lawrence River… experience more than a century of hockey traditions, a warm apple turnover and good conversation.